chimbosonic/veilid-container/README.md

 Base image is `apline:latest`.

+The image is available for both `arm64` and `amd64` tho I can only test `amd64`.

 The image can be pulled from the following repositories:
 - Docker Hub [here](https://hub.docker.com/repository/docker/chimbosonic/veilid)
 - Quay.io [here](https://quay.io/repository/chimbosonic/veilid)

-Source code and pipeline can be found [here](https://github.com/chimbosonic/veilid-container)
+Source code and pipeline can be found [here](https://github.com/chimbosonic/veilid-container).

 ## Image Verification